The Best and Worst Ways to Ripen an Avocado Quickly

 The best way to ripen an avocado is good old-fashioned time and patience.
 Letting an avocado sit in a warm, room-temperature spot out of direct sunlight is the most natural way for it to ripen.
-But sometimes you need a ripe avocado sooner than it would naturally be ready.
+But sometimes you need a ripe avocado sooner than it would naturally be ready to eat.

 The best way to ripen avocados quickly:

 You can speed up the avocado-ripening process with a piece of fruit.
-Add an avocado, along with an apple, a banana or a kiwi to a brown paper bag and fold to seal.
-These fruits release ethylene gas, a plant hormone that aids ripening.
-The closed paper bag traps the gas inside so the process can work faster.
+Put an avocado in a paper bag with a banana, an apple or a kiwi and fold to seal.
+These fruits produce ethylene gas, a plant hormone that aids ripening.
+The closed brown paper bag traps the gas inside to speed up the ripening time.
 If you don't have any extra apples, bananas or kiwi in the kitchen, you can also place an avocado in a paper bag by itself.
 This will trap the ethylene gas that the avocado's producing, but it won't ripen quite as fast.

 Avocado-ripening hacks to SKIP:

 Two other hacks to make avocados ripen faster didn't have as much of an effect as using fruit in a paper bag:

 - Covering the avocado with flour in a paper bag

 - Covering the avocado with rice in a paper bag

 Both methods claim to concentrate the ethylene gas and also wick away moisture that might turn the avocado moldy.
 Mold is usually not an issue with avocados that are ripening at room temperature, and neither avocado ripened any faster than one that sat out on the counter by itself.
 Find out more Kitchen Hacks You Think Are Great but Aren't.